Places of

 Pietro Bernini and Cosimo Fanzago.
 The main altar is enriched by

 decorations with precious stones.
-The ceiling is decorated by frescoes
+The ceiling is decorated by

 made by the